Listed prices do not

 "Pineapple Bitters" - These familiar shaped bottles are very popular with collectors for obvious reasons and this is an exceptional example.
 This is the earlier example made from the same mold that was used for either the W & Co / N.Y. or the J. C. & Co examples (or both?) except with the embossing "slugged out" or more accurately stated, with no engraved plate inserted in place of the blank mold plate.
 (The oval plate covering the engraving is clearly evident in real life on the bottle but only vaguely visible in the enlarged image to the right.)
 This example is a light to medium golden amber with a beautiful brilliance to the glass.
 The base has a large (1.5" in diameter) and quite distinct pontil scar - a circular "disk" pontil scar which is an unusual pontil style for these bottles...and unusual on American manufactured bottles for that matter.
 Click base view to view this light but distinct pontil scar.
 (For more information on the disk pontil, see my other, comprehensive Historic Bottle Website pontil scars page at this link: http://www.sha.org/bottle/pontil_scars.htm#Sand Pontil ) The bottle is almost 9" tall, bubbles here and there in the glass, has a crudely applied double ring type finish (the finish found on the earlier bottles - click upper neck view to see such), and is ca. 1850s.
 The condition of this example is essentially perfect as it never appears to have been buried and exhibits a bit of high point wear on the base.
 There are a few very short in-making stress lines at the finish/upper neck junction where the finishing glass was applied - common on these early bottles - but they are very hard to see.
 An exceptional specimen and the equal of the almost identical example (same color and plate area [i.e., same mold] though with a blowpipe pontil scar) sold in early 2010 at American Bottle Auctions for over a $1200 (with commission).
 Bottle acquired for and pictured on the Historic Bottle Website. $650

 S. T. / DRAKES / 1860 / PLANTATION / X / BITTERS - This mold variation of the ubiquitous, famous and popular Drake's Plantation Bitters has the PATENTED / 1862 embossed totally on one (the center) roof panel on the reverse.
-This example shares the same general dimensions as most of the 6-log examples I've sold (bottom of this page), i.e., almost 10" tall, crudely applied "oil" type finish or lip (aka "long tapered collar" or LTC), smooth non-pontiled base (6 dots spaced evenly in a circle on the base), and dates from the heyday of the 6-log Plantations - 1865 to the mid to late 1870s.
-This example is a medium to dark-ish chocolate amber as shown in the images - one in artificial light and the other with natural light - which is relatively "bright" to my eye...it passes light pretty easy for a "darker" color.
+This example shares the same general dimensions as most of the 6-log examples I've sold (bottom of this page), i.e., almost 10" tall, crudely applied "oil" type finish or lip (aka "long tapered collar" or LTC), smooth non-pontiled base (6 dots spaced evenly in a circle on the base), and dates from the heyday of the 6-log Plantations - 1865 to the mid 1870s.
+This example is a medium dark-ish chocolate amber as shown in the images - one in artificial light and the other with natural light - which is relatively "bright" to my eye; it passes light pretty easy for a "darker" color.
 The embossing is average to good; click on the image to the right to see such in close-up.
-It is essentially mint with no chips, cracks, or other post-production damage; just a few spots of very faint wisps of extremely light haze on the outside label panels and a few very small and unobtrusive spots of (apparent) original contents in the inside.
-There is also some nice body crudeness in the way of wavy, dimpled glass and scattered bubbles.
+It is essentially mint - with one exception - with no chips or other post-production damage and just a few spots of very faint wisps of extremely light haze on the outside label panels and a few very small and unobtrusive spots of (apparent) original contents in the inside.
+The "exception" is the presence of some very, very fine, narrow hairlines at the base of the neck almost certainly from the factory annealing process (i.e., faulty or incomplete).
+I've never seen this on a Plantation before, but they are there and essentially impossible to see except with a high intensity lamp pointed straight down the neck.
+It was sold to my some years ago as perfect and I thought it was...until the noted hairlines were spotted.
+Anyway, there is also some nice body crudeness in the way of wavy, dimpled glass and scattered bubbles.
 This is one of those darker but interesting colors that helps set off the moderate to lighter colored Plantations.
-A beautiful, dark-ish but "bright," crisply molded example. $160
+A beautiful, dark-ish but "bright," crisply molded example priced accordingly considering the almost certainly "in-making" issue noted above. $95

 HUTCHINGS - DYSPEPSIA / BITTERS - NEW YORK - That is embossed on three sides of this scarce "open" pontiled bitters bottle from New York.
 Listed as H-218 in Ring & Ham, this bottle is listed as..."scarce" - a "they are around but not commonly seen" type thing.
 This one is a bit different that the listed H-218 in that it has no periods after NEW and YORK like shown in the "Bitters Bible."
 I've also got a cool rectangular iron pontiled example in my collection made in the same mold lacking the periods as was another example I had years ago.
 Makes me wonder if Ring & Ham were in error with the periods in the H-218 listing?
 Whatever it is classified as, this is a nice, larger sized, 1850s era pontiled bitters bottle that was blown in a nice blue-aqua glass.
 As noted it has an "open" or blowpipe type pontil scar...a big, nasty, sharp blowpipe pontil scar!
 An image of the base is found at this link - base view.
 It is 8.3" tall, has a crudely applied moderately long tapered collar (LTC or "oil" finish), a wavy & dimply glass surface with some great bubbles in the glass including stretched and twisted ones in the neck.
 It is a dug bottle and retains some variably light-ish to moderate water staining to much of the inside, although the outside is clean and unstained it appears (a great candidate for a quick inside tumble in a cleaning machine).
 The three images show the overall "haze" to the inside relatively well.
 Otherwise the bottle is near perfect with no chips, cracks, dings, flea bites or other post-manufacturing issues besides maybe a little scratch or scuff mark somewhere, though I don't see obvious ones.
 In any event, a very nice pre-Civil War bitters bottle at a decent price. $235